Epistimio/orion/docs/src/user/overview.rst

   experiments.
 * :doc:`/user/storage`.
 Describes how to interact with the experiment database directly.
 * :doc:`/user/config`.
 Details in depth how the configuration system works.
+* :doc:`/user/parallel`.
+Describes how to run multiple workers for the same experiment.

 If you have any questions or feel something is missing in the documentation, always feel free to start a `new issue <https://github.com/Epistimio/orion/issues/new>`_ and tell us!